We declare War on Disease

-We campaign to stand up for children’s rights, but we can only do this with the support of people like you.
-Whether it’s signing petitions, telling your MP to act, sharing our stories with your friends or raising awareness in public, these are the actions that win campaigns and help keep children safe.
+We know that campaigning can make a difference, but we can only do it with your support.
+Whether it’s signing petitions, telling your MP to act, sharing our stories with your friends or raising awareness locally, these are the actions that win campaigns and help children.

 Our role in defending children’s rights

 Every child has rights, whatever their ethnicity, gender, religion, language, abilities or any other status.
 These rights are set out in the United Nations Convention on the Rights of the Child (UNCRC), which is the basis for all of our work, including our campaigning.

 The UNCRC is the most widely ratified human rights treaty in the world.
 Unicef is the only organisation working for children recognised by the Convention.

 This year, on the 30th anniversary of the UNCRC, we are urging the Prime Minister to help end the preventable deaths of children under 5.